Livestock · Bos taurus · typical adult weight 250.00–900.00 kg

-Neomycin is used in cattle for Bacterial enteritis, Bacterial enteritis (E. coli scours), Hepatic encephalopathy, Hepatic encephalopathy (reduce ammonia).
-Routes documented in cattle: PO, TOPICAL.
-ExoticRx tracks Neomycin dosing for cattle from primary veterinary literature; sign in to view the full rule set.
+Neomycin is used in cattle for Bacterial enteritis (E. coli scours).
+Routes documented in cattle: PO.
+A typical adult cattle weighs 250.00–900.00 kg.
+ExoticRx lists 1 cited dose rule for Neomycin in cattle, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Biosol